galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 ## Drawbacks
 [drawbacks]: #drawbacks

-So far, no drawbacks have been identified.
+No drawbacks have been identified.

 ## Rationale and alternatives
 [alternatives]: #alternatives